Budha

-Budha (बुध) is the Sanskrit word for the planet Mercury.
-Budha is also a deity.
+Budha (बुध) is the Sanskrit word for the planet Mercury, personified as a god.
+Also a god who represented the intelligence.

-He is also known as Soumya (Sanskrit: सौम्य, lit. son of Moon), Rauhineya and Tunga and is the Nakshatra lord of Ashlesha, Jyeshtha and Revati.
+He is also known as Somaya, Rohinaya, and rules over the nakshatras (lunar mansions) of Ashlesha, Jyeshtha, and Revati.

 Planet

-Budha as a planet appears in various Hindu astronomical texts in Sanskrit, such as the 5th century Aryabhatiya by Aryabhatta, the 6th century Romaka by Latadeva and Panca Siddhantika by Varahamihira, the 7th century Khandakhadyaka by Brahmagupta, and the 8th century Sisyadhivrddida by Lalla.
-These texts present Budha as one of the planets and estimate the characteristics of the respective planetary motion.
-Other texts such as Surya Siddhanta dated to have been complete sometime between the 5th century and 10th century present their chapters on various planets with deity mythologies.
+Budha is the planet that appears in various Hindu astronomical texts in Sanskrit, such as the 5th century CE Aryabhatiya by Aryabhata, the 6th century CE Romaka by Latadeva and Panca Siddhantika by Varahamihira, the 7th century CE Khandakhadyaka by Brahmagupta, and the 8th century CE Sisyadhivrddida by Lalla.
+These texts present Budha as one of the planets and find the characteristics of the respective planetary motions.
+Other texts such as Surya Siddhanta dated to have been complete sometime between the 5th century CE and 10th century CE present their chapters on various planets with the mythologies of their gods.

 The manuscripts of these texts exist in slightly different versions, present Budha's motion in the skies, but vary in their data, suggesting that the text were open and revised over their lives.
 The texts slightly disagree in their data, in their measurements of Budha's revolutions, apogee, epicycles, nodal longitudes, orbital inclination, and other parameters.
 For example, both Khandakhadyaka and Surya Siddhanta of Varaha state that Budha completes 17,937,000 revolutions on its own axis every 4,320,000 years, and had an apogee (aphelia) of 220 degrees in 499 CE; while another manuscript of Surya Siddhanta increases the revolutions by 60 to 17,937,060, and the apogee to 220 degrees and 26 seconds.

 The 1st millennium CE Hindu scholars had estimated the time it took for sidereal revolutions of each planet including Budha, from their astronomical studies, with slightly different results:

 Legends

-Budha appears as a deity in Indian texts, often as the son of Soma (a moon god, alternatively known as Chandra) and Tara (wife of Bṛhaspati, the god of Jupiter).
-He is described as the son of goddess Rohini (a daughter of Daksha) and the god Chandra.
-Budha had only one offspring, King Pururavas, by his spouse Ila.
+Budha is a god in Hindu mythology and is the son of Chandra and Rohini or Tara.
+The events leading to his birth from the latter is detailed in the myth of the Tarakamaya War.
+Budha has a son, the king Pururavas, with his wife Ila.

-One of the earliest mentions of Budha as a celestial body appears in the Vedic text Pancavimsa Brahmana, and it appears in other ancient texts such as the Shatapatha Brahmana as well, but not in the context of astrology.
-In the Vedas, Budha is linked to three steps of the Hindu god Vishnu.
+One of the earliest mentions of Budha appears in the Vedic text Pancavimsa Brahmana, and it appears in other ancient texts such as the Shatapatha Brahmana as well, but not in the context of astrology.